Larisa Shoigu: Moscow medicine and politics

 Shoigu moved to Moscow in late 1998, becoming employed at the central polyclinic of the Ministry of Emergency Situations, as a reflexologist in 1999.
 From 2000 until 2007 she was deputy head of the polyclinic of the Ministry of Emergency Situations for insurance medicine.
 She joined the United Russia party in 2005, and in 2007, just prior to entering politics, she changed her surname from her husband's, Flamenbaum, back to her maiden name.
 On 2 December 2007, in the Russian legislative election that year, she was elected a deputy of the State Duma for its fifth convocation, on the list of candidates nominated by the United Russia party.
 She became a member of the State Duma Committee on Health Protection.
 She was also a member of the audit commission of the Por-Bazhyn foundation, and paid for the publication of the book Mysterious Tuva by Sevian Weinstein.
 On 4 December 2011, in the Russian legislative election that year, she was elected a deputy of the State Duma for its sixth convocation, again on the list of candidates nominated by the United Russia party.
 She served as the deputy chairman of the Duma committee on the Rules and Organization of the State Duma, and was a member of United Russia's General Council.

 She began her third term as deputy for the Duma's 7th convocation on 18 September 2016, as part of United Russia.
 She was deputy chairwoman of the Control and Regulations Committee.
 In May 2021, having secured 39,000 of the 42,000 votes, she became the top vote-getter in the United Russia primaries to stand for Tuva in the federal legislative election scheduled for September.
 Her last appearance in the Duma was on 9 June 2021.
 During her time in office from 2007 until 2021, she co-authored 17 legislative initiatives and amendments in the drafting of federal laws.

 Personal life

-Her husband had died in 2017.
+Her husband died in 2017.
 Their son, Aleksandr Konstantinovich Flamenbaum, was born in 1975, becoming a lawyer, and CEO of a financial and investment company.
 Aleksandr married and has two children.